dmitryduka/raytracing-slow-sol/README.md

 # raytracing-slow-sol
 A quick experiment on how raytraced primitives look like if they could move faster than light

+Demonstrated below is a sphere and a couple of boxes.
+The sphere moves periodically along the X axis according to `sin` function.
+The left box is doing the same.
+The right box rotates around the Y axis.

-Speed of light is 30 units/s
+# Speed of light is 30 units/s
 ![Alt text](images/normal.gif?raw=true "C=30")

-Speed of light is 0.5 units/s
+# Speed of light is 0.5 units/s
 ![Alt text](images/slow.gif?raw=true "C=0.5")

 This repository doesn't contain build scripts.